ganeshcool589/student/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).
 # student

-1) Developed using React Hooks
+1) Developed using React Hooks and Redux
 2) Generated data dynamically and mocked
 3) Used Typescript ans SASS
-4) Menu link are missing so users will be confused while navigation, provided back link to navigate
+4) Menu links are missing so users will be confused while navigation, provided back link to navigate
-5) We can Provide validation ti improve the UX experience
+5) We can Provide validation to the Student form to improve the UX experience
 6) We can improve Student data table by implementing sorting and filtering options